paulissoft/oracle-tools/docs/docs/installation.md

 {: .no_toc }

-This chapter describes how to install Oracle Tools.
+This chapter describes how to install PATO.
 {: .fs-6 .fw-300 }

 ## Table of contents